janaagaard75/FilmFilter/website/README.md

 * Make it easy to select a group of cinemas.
 * Remember selected cinemas.
 * Better presentation of showings.
+  * If a single movie has been selected, it's not necessary to show the name of the movie in the showings list.
 * Better presentation of dates.
 Use a calendar grid?
 * Automatically close movie collapsible when selecting a movie?